Kabin24/Kabin24/README.md

 ## About Me

-Hello there! 👋 I'm kabin, a dedicated student on a journey to master both frontend development and future data science.
-Currently, I'm exploring the world of web development and actively learning about modern frontend technologies and best practices.
+Hello there! 👋 I'm kabin

 🌐 I'm passionate about crafting beautiful, user-friendly web experiences.